 As guests enter the area, they are greeted by imposing metal fencing and flashing warning beacons, with various health warnings adding to the foreboding atmosphere.

 Descending into the area, the view is dominated on one side by the twisted metal of The Smiler, with The Marmaliser towering over the track.
 This is complimented on the other side of the path by the imposing drop of Oblivion, which drops through the billowing mist into its vast pit.
 The air is filled with the warped music billowing from The Smiler, which both contrasts but blends seamlessly into the heavy techno soundtrack of Oblivion.

 Between the various sleek concrete structures housing Just Chicken and Re-Hydrator, The Ministry of Joy has other experiments set up to make guests smile.
-The Enterprise nestles within the final bend of Oblivion and Spinjam, which is a temporary addition the Ministry of Joy have added to bring an infusion of additional happiness to the area.
+A new Retro Squad ride nestles within the final bend of Oblivion along with Spinjam, another temporary addition the Ministry of Joy have added to bring an infusion of additional happiness to the area.

 The area began its life as Springfield Centre, playing host to the Pirate Ship, Cine 2000, and Dinosaur Land.
 In 1984, the opening of the Turbo Star and Black Hole in the place of the Dinosaurs prompted a re-theme to Fantasy World.
 Turbo Star was later removed after only five years of service in favour of Gravitron, though this only lasted three seasons, being removed in 1992.

 The area's most significant change, however, was in 1997, when suddenly all the rides bar the Black Hole were removed to make way for the construction of Alton Towers' latest Secret Weapon: Oblivion.

 Oblivion opened the following year, accompanied by the relocation of both Enterprise and Energizer to the newly re-themed X Sector.
 In 2001, Energizer returned to its original home in Ug Land, and in its place came Submission.